1062648/reproducible-research_homework/README.md

 # Reproducible research: version control and R

-# Questions 1-3: Please refer to the logistic growth fork at https://github.com/1062648/logistic_growth .
+For questions 1-3: Please refer to the logistic growth fork at https://github.com/1062648/logistic_growth .

 # Question 4